-The Osmo Worktop Oil is touted as being the best for your kitchen worktops!
+The Osmo Worktop Oil is claimed to be the best for your kitchen worktops!
 From wooden block to solid oak, the Osomo oil is a durable oil that can also be used for general joinery projects around the house.
 Finding an oil that is waterproof, durable and long-lasting is hard to find because so many other brands have tried and failed!

 Does the Osmo top oil stand the test of time?
 And should you invest in this hyped-up worktop oil?